 1. Ernie Ball

 Ernie Ball is the name of an American entrepreneur who started out as a local television musician and went on to produce guitar accessories and other related products.
-Founded in 1962, today they are one of the most successful brands producing strings.
+Founded in 1962, today they are one of the most successful brands producing strings for musical instruments.

 The strings are sought after for they are affordable and versatile.
-While generally, round-wound strings tend to last well only for a week or so, they manage to last a bit longer.
+While generally, round-wound strings tend to last only for a week or so, they manage to last a bit longer.
 They produce a bright tone and are recommended for both beginners and experts.
 It is worth noting that popular musicians like Adam Levine have also used Ernie Ball strings.
-They are one of the most ideal strings available, as they do not produce a bit too extreme tones.
+They are one of the ideal bass strings available, as they don’t produce too extreme tones.

 2. DR Strings

 As an American family-owned business, the DR Strings are known for their handmade craftsmanship.
-It was founded by Mark Dronge in 1989 and are a manufacturer of guitar and bass strings.
-They are quite well established in the market and are among the more popular manufacturers of strings.
+It was founded by Mark Dronge in 1989 and is a manufacturer of guitar and bass strings.
+They are well established in the market and are among the popular strings manufacturers.

-DR strings are well reputed to have the most affordable strings in the market.
 Similar to Ernie Ball, they also produce industrial standard round-wound strings.
 Typically, their strings are of gauge .45.
 So, it is a medium gauge string which produces a piano like bass tone, which has a very high-end clarity.
-As a round-wound string, they are apt for rock and pop as well.
+As a round-wound string, they are good for rock and pop as well.

 As a round-wound string producing high clarity tones, they are perfect for both beginners and experts alike.
 They are well sought after in the market as one of the most popular producers of strings.
 They compete with Ernie Ball, though lose out on the variety of gauges available.

-The nickel plated round-wound string is called as EXL 170.
+The nickel plated round-wound string is called EXL 170.
 It is often preferred as it is both warm and articulate.
 The tones it produces are bright and clear.
-However, it easily traps dirt and grime which in turn requires constant maintenance or replacing of the strings.
+However, it easily traps dirt and grime which in turn requires constant maintenance or replacement.

-The stainless steel flat-wound string called as Chrome is ideal for producing a deeper and mellower tone.
+The stainless steel flat-wound string is called Chrome.
+It is ideal for producing deeper and mellower tones.
 This is often used for vintage and jazz tones.
 Chrome, in particular, is preferred as it is one of the more affordable type of flat-wound strings.
 These strings are used by professionals to perform bass songs for their audience.

-As a privately own corporation based in the US, Fender is a well-known manufacturer of strings and amplifiers.
-They were founded in 1946 and are among the most well established and reputed manufacturers of strings and similar products.
+As a privately owned USA firm, Fender is a well-known manufacturer of strings and amplifiers.
+They were founded in 1946 and are among the most well established and reputed manufacturers of strings and other musical products.

-Fender is well known for their cheap flat-wound strings, which are among the cheapest in the market, made of stainless steel.
-As a flat-wound string, they are ideal for vintage tones which are perfect for jazz, country or R&B.
+Fender is well known for their cheap flat-wound strings, which is among the cheapest in the market – made of stainless steel.
+As a flat-wound string, Fender is ideal for vintage tones which are perfect for jazz, country or R&B.

-Stainless steel is ideal as it among the brightest sounding strings and is much more resistant than nickel strings.
+Stainless steel is ideal as it is among the brightest sounding strings and is much more resistant than nickel strings.
 They have a good high-end response, while slightly brittle.
-As one of the cheaper flat-wound strings, which are extremely durable and long lasting, they are ideal for beginners.
+As one of the cheaper flat-wound strings, which is extremely durable and long lasting, these bass strings are ideal for beginners.

 In terms of gauges, Fender offers a range from .45-.55.
 So, it offers a range of heavy and medium gauges.
-While the absence of lighter gauges may be a concern, it’s price is modest and makes up for it.
+While the absence of lighter gauges may be a concern but its price is modest and makes up for it.
 Despite being a heavy gauge, as a flat-wound string, they are much lighter on the fingers than round-wound strings.
-So, Fender is perfect for a beginner.
+So, Fender bass strings is perfect for a beginner.

-GHS Strings is a bass guitar and guitar strings manufacturer founded in 1964.
+GHS Strings is a strings manufacturer that was founded in 1964.
 They are reputed with several well-known musicians like Stevie Ray Vaughan being among its users.
-So, they are a well-established manufacturer.

-GHS is also among one of the most popular brands of bass strings, and they produce a nickel plated round-wound string which is commonly preferred by those who are well versed with their instrument and experts.
-Their strings are known for their power and durability, which makes them a very popular brand.
+GHS is also one of the most popular bass string brands as they produce a nickel plated round-wound bass string which is commonly preferred by experts (or those who are well versed with their instrument).
+Their strings are known for their power and durability.

-Nickel plated strings seen as the middle of the road.
-Pure nickel is warm and articulate, while the stainless steel is resistant to corrosion and so, are durable.
-Nickel plated strikes a balance between the two and provides warm and articulate sound, as well as considerable durability.
+Nickel plated strings are seen as the middle road.
+Pure nickel is warm and articulate, while stainless steel is resistant to corrosion and so, are durable.
+Nickel plated strikes a balance between the two and provides warm and articulate sound with considerable durability.
 It emphasizes on higher end frequencies.

-Another extremely popular brand, Rotosound is a British based guitar and bass string manufacturer.
-Founded by James How in 1958, they are among the most popular brands in Europe, with many famous artists like Queen and Metallica being among their users.
+Another extremely popular brand, Rotosound is a British string manufacturer.
+Founded by James How in 1958, they are among the most popular brands in Europe with many famous artists like Queen and Metallica being among their users.

 They offer stainless steel strings with a wide range of gauges, including both light and heavy.
-Rotosound are however more popular for their medium gauges.
-They are known for their ideal output and are apt for more harder forms of music like metal.
-They are popular for many notable musicians like Cliff Burton also use this string.
+Rotosound are more popular for their medium gauges.
+They are known for their ideal output and are great for more harder forms of music like metal.
+They are popular for many notable musicians like Cliff Burton who also use these strings.

 The strings produce a warm and fat tone, which is often used for jazz and similar forms of music.
-Their bright tone also makes them ideal for pop as well.
-So, the strings offer a wide range of variety, and are ideal for both beginners and experts.
+Their bright tone also makes them ideal for pop.
+These strings offer a wide range of variety, and are ideal for both beginners and experts.

 A custom version of strings produced by them is the BS66 which has custom gauges.
-This makes it difficult for beginners to master, while for experts, it is recommended if they are looking to create a bright and punchy tone.
+This makes it difficult for beginners to master, while experts can create a bright and punchy tone using this.
 It is ideal for the modern aggressive kinds of music.